-Lori comes to CASA from a rich background of social work and advocacy.
+Lori started with Siskiyou CASA in March of 2017.
+She comes to us from a rich background of social work and advocacy.
 Most recently employed by First 5 Siskiyou, she has also worked with Siskiyou County Behavioral Health, Children's System of Care and Abused Women's Aid in Crisis in Anchorage, Alaska.
 She's worked with children and women seeking safety and an improved life and has case management history with foster children in our dependency system.
 She is also currently the volunteer pastor at Mount Zion Lutheran Church in Yreka.

 Robert Cowan, CASA Advocacy Supervisor